Thomas Pownall: The Administration of the Colonies

 Although he held the governorship of South Carolina, he never actually went there.
-He characterised his term in Massachusetts as "arduous", and informed the colonial office in November 1760 that he would only accept another governorship if the recently acceded King George III directly ordered it.
+He characterised his term in Massachusetts as "arduous" and informed the colonial office in November 1760 that he would accept another governorship only if the recently acceded king George III directly ordered it.
 Pitt appointed him to the military commissary's office in the Electorate of Hanover, where he served until the Seven Years' War ended in 1763.
-The position did not further his career ambitions in colonial administration, however, and led to allegations of financial irregularities (of which he was cleared).
+The position did not further his career ambitions in colonial administration, however, and led to allegations of financial irregularities of which he was cleared.

 Upon his return to England he prepared for publication a treatise entitled The Administration of the Colonies.
 First published anonymously in 1764, Pownall revised the work and republished the work several times between 1765 and 1777.
 The work, a dry and complex treatise on the situation in North America that included commentary on the burgeoning tensions in the Thirteen Colonies, was intended by Pownall to explore how the colonies could properly be incorporated into a larger empire.

 Pownall's work identified him as supportive of American liberty.
-Although he feared that Britain was losing control of its colonies, he wrote that the Americans were entitled to the same rights of representative government as their fellow subjects in England, Scotland, and Wales.
+Although he feared that Britain was losing control of its colonies, he wrote that the Americans were entitled to the same rights of representative government as their fellow subjects in England, Scotland and Wales.
 At the same time, he insisted that the military protection that the colonists received from Britain created equally extensive obligations to help pay for some of the cost.
-He was also convinced of the need for a strong, central legislature capable of making common policies that would be binding for every member of the British empire, including the fractious provinces in North America.
+He was also convinced of the need for a strong central legislature capable of making common policies that would be binding for every member of the British Empire, including the fractious provinces in North America.
 Pownall eventually decided that the only solution lay in creating an imperial parliament with representatives from both Britain and the colonies.
-Although he was not the only British commentator to embrace the idea of an imperial parliament, most Americans found it anathema, so much so that pamphleteers James Otis Jr. and John Dickinson singled out his centralized plan of legislative reform for particular criticism in the influential Letters from a Farmer in Pennsylvania (1768), and Otis' Rights of the British Colonies.
+Although he was not the only British commentator to embrace the idea of an imperial parliament, most Americans found it anathema, so much so that the pamphleteers James Otis Jr. and John Dickinson singled out his centralized plan of legislative reform for particular criticism in Dickinson's influential Letters from a Farmer in Pennsylvania (1768). and Otis's Rights of the British Colonies.